ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/howToDocs/howToDocs.rst

 .. tip:: Use the :ref:`vscode_remote_container` to handle all installations for you instead of installing all dependencies on your machine and keeping them up to date!
 Using the :ref:`vscode_remote_container` is strongly recommended!

-To build and edit the documentation on your native system, you need to:
+.. warning:: Alternative the documentation can be build on your local system.
+This needs some tools and is more effortful than using the remote container.
+ For building docs without :ref:`vscode_remote_container` follow the instructions underneath, otherwise skip it.
 #.
 Install `Python <https://www.python.org/>`_
 #.
 Install pip (included in current python versions)
 #.
 Install everything in the ``requirements.txt`` in ``/docs`` by invoking ``pip install -r requirements.txt`` in a command shell inside ``/docs``